centridsol/EFCoreAutoMigrator/README.md

 #### Code driven auto-migrations for Entity Framework Core

 If you are using Entity Framework Core (EFCore) and want to auto-migrate your database you might know that this is a bit challenging (as noted in this thread https://github.com/dotnet/efcore/issues/6214).
 This library builds upon suggested comments from the above thread as to how to implement this.
-A huge thanks to Jeremy Lakeman's [code snippets](https://gist.github.com/lakeman/1509f790ead00a884961865b5c79b630) that became the starting of point of this libray.

 **Notes:**

 * This library was created as part of a bigger project to meet our particular need.
-Extensive testing and optimization and has not been done on this library as this will take place in another phase of the bigger project.
-Please use in production enviroments with caution.
+Extensive testing and optimization has not been done on it.
+Please use it with caution.
 * This libray does not run manually created migration scripts for you (created via `dotnet ef migrations add ...`).
 For those you will still need to run `dotnet ef database update`.
 You can then switch over to migrating through EFCoreAutoMigrator once you run those migrations.